sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/01_overview/overview.md

 }
 ```

+Setting the `"children"` property to an empty array will open an empty Workspace.

 If an already existing Workspace Layout has been saved under a specific name, you can use a simpler Layout object to restore it:

 ```json